-J&K panchayat elections 2018: First Phase Polling to be held today amid tight security
+J&K panchayat elections 2018: Polling underway, 18.5% voter turnout recorded till 11 am

-Srinagar, Nov 17: The state of Jammu and Kashmir is all set for the Panchayat polls as all arrangements have been put in place for the first phase on Saturday.
+Polling is underway in Srinagar, Ganderbal, Budgam, Baramulla, Kupwara, Handwara, Bandipora, Sopore, Leh and Kargil districts.

+They said 12,104 votes were polled in the first two hours of the poll conducted in 16 blocks in six districts of the valley.
+The officials said the total number of electorate in these polling stations is 1,35,774.

-The polling will take place between 8 in the morning till 2pm.
+The polling will take place between 8 am and 2pm.
 The Panchayat polls on non party basis will be held in nine phases in 316 Blocks in 4483 Pachayat Halqas comprising of over 35 Thousand Panch Constituencies.

 The authorities in Jammu & Kashmir have put in elaborate security and logistic arrangements to conduct the maiden phase of the elongated panchayat polls on Saturday.